Stochastic Saddle-Point Optimization for Wasserstein Barycenters: Algorithms

-The previous approach could be viewed as a coordinate descent for the offline problem.
-To deal with the purely online statement, we have to make less serious assumptions and optimize our function in a <<good>> subspace of \(\mathcal{F}_b\) (see \eqref{eq:barycenter} for the definition), where it can be done effectively.
-We will follow the idea with a kernel trick from \cite{genevay2016stochastic}.
-This idea also is widely distributed among the ML community \cite{mohri2018foundations,steinwart2008support}.
+The approach in the previous subsection can be viewed as a coordinate descent for the offline problem since when $\xi$ has finite support the expectation w.r.t. $\xi$ is actually a finite-sum.
+To deal with the purely online setting, we need to make additional assumptions and optimize our functional over a <<good>> subspace of \(\mathcal{F}_b\) (see \eqref{eq:barycenter} for the definition) where it can be done effectively.
+We follow the idea of using kernel spaces used in \cite{genevay2016stochastic} to approximate Wasserstein distance.
+Note that such kernel-based approach is widely used in other machine learning problems \cite{mohri2018foundations,steinwart2008support}.

-At first, we introduce a required background for the infinite-dimensional analysis, follows \cite{bogachev2020real}.
-The main instrument for us is a Frechet derivative, which defines almost like the derivative for finite dimensions, except for the special requirements on uniformness over the family of sets.
-For this special type of derivatives, we also have a chain rule, that we will actively use.
+Firstly, following \cite{bogachev2020real}, we introduce a necessary background for the infinite-dimensional analysis.
+The main instrument for us is the Fr\`echet derivative, which is defined almost like the derivative in finite dimensions, except for the special requirements on the family of sets.
+For this special type of derivatives, we also have a chain rule, that we are going to actively use.

-The main problem that this derivative is the element of the dual space that typically is not canonically isomorphic to our space, hence, we cannot produce proof of the correctness for gradient descent-like procedures as usual.
-The solution to this problem is to consider only Hilbert spaces and apply the Riesz representation theorem to produce steps toward gradients direction.
-In this case, we also have a notion of subgradient in the terms of an inner product (but of infinite dimension space), just as in the finite dimension case:
+The main challenge is that this derivative is an element of the dual space that typically is not canonically isomorphic to our space.
+Hence, we cannot reproduce the standard proof for gradient-descent-like procedures.
+A possible solution is to restrict the considerations only to Hilbert spaces and apply the Riesz representation theorem to define steps in the direction of (sub)gradients.
+In this case, we also have a notion of subgradient $f'(x_0)$ at $x_0$ defined as

-that is the most crucial part for the proofs of the correctness of gradient-descent like procedures.
+that is the most crucial part of the convergence proofs for gradient-descent-like procedures.

-The only question is how to compute this infinite-dimensional object and how to compute the derivatives of linear functionals like \(\varepsilon_x(f) := f(x)\) over \(f\).
-For this purpose we will use additional assumption: we assume that the space \(\mathcal{H}\) is so-called \textit{a reproducing kernel Hilbert space}.
+The only question is how to compute and store this infinite-dimensional object and how to compute derivatives in \(f\) of linear functionals like \(\varepsilon_x(f) := f(x)\).
+For this purpose, we use an additional assumption that the space \(\mathcal{H}\) is so-called \textit{reproducing kernel Hilbert space}.